Federal Criminal Defense

 Today, more than half of prisoners serving sentences of more than a year in federal facilities were convicted of drug offenses.
-It is therefore extremely important that you hire an attorney with extensive experience in federal court and specific experience with federal drug cases.
+Penalties for a federal drug offense conviction are severe.
+It is therefore extremely important that you hire a lawyer with extensive experience in federal court and specific experience with federal drug cases like attorney Kudman.

-In Federal Court, sentences are determined and imposed exclusively by a United States District Court Judge.
-The Judge makes a sentencing determination after consulting the United States Federal Sentencing Guidelines and reviewing each defendant’s particular background and criminal history, as well as the circumstances surrounding the offense.
-Sentences are also influenced by whether the defendant pleaded guilty, by whether a defendant has provided cooperation to the government, or whether the defendant went to trial.
+In federal court, sentences are determined and imposed exclusively by a United States district court judge.
+The judge makes a sentencing determination after consulting the United States Federal Sentencing Guidelines and reviewing each defendant’s particular background and criminal history, as well as the circumstances surrounding the offense.
+Sentences are also influenced by whether the defendant pleaded guilty, whether a defendant has provided cooperation to the government or whether the defendant went to trial.

-Agents from the DEA, FDA, FBI, Homeland Security and other federal law enforcement agencies commonly contact suspects prior to bringing charges in an effort to get the suspect to confess, to provide incriminating information or to provide information against other individuals in order to avoid charges themselves or to lessen their potential sentences.
-You should NEVER speak to law enforcement without a lawyer!!
+Agents from the DEA, FBI, Food and Drug Administration (FDA), Homeland Security and other federal law enforcement agencies commonly contact suspects prior to bringing charges in an effort to get the suspect to confess, to provide incriminating information or to provide information against other individuals in order to avoid charges themselves or to lessen their potential sentences.
+You should NEVER speak to law enforcement without a lawyer!
 Even if you believe you have done nothing wrong, you can place yourself at great risk by speaking with law enforcement.
-Remember, though Agents will promise you leniency for speaking with them, they cannot normally make deals on behalf of the U.S. Attorney’s office, and they are allowed to lie to you under the law in order to get you to confess!!
+Remember, though agents will promise you leniency for speaking with them, they cannot normally make deals on behalf of the U.S. attorney’s office, and they are allowed to lie to you under the law in order to get you to confess!

 An experienced federal criminal defense lawyer can help you make the decision about whether you should speak with law enforcement and can help you do so under circumstances where your rights are protected.